 With the success of BMW’s Heritage line, namely the RnineT, it wouldn’t be surprising at all if BMW Motorrad further developed this concept.
-The R5 would be welcome addition to the model range.
+The R5 would be a welcome addition to the model range.

-Importantly, BMW’s eagerness to crack the North American cruiser market, may also spur development of the R5.
+Importantly, BMW’s eagerness to crack the North American cruiser market, may also spur the development of the R5.
 Unsurprisingly, that market is currently dominated by Harley-Davidson.
 Though Indian Motorcycle is rapidly gaining share.